GamesTrap/ModernDialogs/README.md

 - Yad
 - TKinter3

-If none of these packages is installed the functions will return a `MD::Selection::Error`.
+If none of these packages are installed then you will get an empty string, a vector of empty strings, or a `MD::Selection::Error` as the return value depending on the called function.

 ## Screenshots